When Black Friday Comes

 If you must use an ATM machine choose one indoors and preferably with a security guard nearby and be sure to shield your PIN number when entering it.
 Also, keep your ATM receipt on your person instead of disposing of it publically.

-Please remember the following advice for your
+Please remember the following advice for your online shopping security

 Some people avoid the dangers of Black Friday crowds by choosing to shop online bargains instead.
 In recent years, many business have incorporated the bargains to their websites to make the experience more convenient for shoppers.
 However, there are other threats possible when shopping online that also need to be recognized:

 Secure your personal computers by updating your security software.